SystemDiagnosticss/Unitem-Mower/README.md

 # Unitem-Mower

-mplementation Producer-Consumer Pattern using `threading.Thread` and a `queue.Queue` for Unitem test task
+Implementation Producer-Consumer Pattern using `threading.Thread` and a `queue.Queue` for Unitem test task

 ## General Information

 ### Producer Tasks
 Producer (implemented as a thread) has a data source with size: width=1024px, height=768px, channels=3.
-In every 50ms a Producer takes new data from Source and put them into a queue A
+In every 50ms a Producer takes new data from Source and puts them into a queue A

 ### Consumer Tasks
-Consumer (implemented as a thread) takes available data from queue A and makes an operations on the data:
+Consumer (implemented as a thread) takes available data from queue A and makes operations on the data:
-    - reduce to size of the image twice (final size is 2 times smaller)
+- reduce the size of the image twice (final size is 2 times smaller)
 - apply median filter with kernel 5x5
-After doing that, new image is placed in queue B.
+After doing that, a new image is placed in queue B.

 ### Main function
 Need to process 100 frames of data and stop the program after that.
-Also data from queue B should be saved in a folder named "processed" in png format
+Also, data from queue B should be saved in a folder named "processed" in png format

 ### Implementation the Producer-Consumer Pattern
-We have 4 approach to solve this problem:
+We have 4 approaches to solving this problem:
 - One Producer and One Consumer
 - One Producer and Multiple Consumers
 - Multiple Producers and One Consumer